aliaaaaaaaaa/manage-articles/README.md

 # manage-articles
-for running you need docker-compose and go compiler for starting the program run the command ```  make run ``` in terminal
+ you need docker-compose and go compiler \n for starting the program run the command ```  make run ``` in terminal

 for runing the test frist run the docker-compose db with the command